brightbot/bright-bot-sdk/README.md

 ## Getting data

 Once you have an authenticated instance of the `BrightBot` class you can query the API and send data to the API.
 One simple example is the 'getStudents' methods that returns the current user's list of students.
-The 'getStudents' method returns an `NSArray` of `BBStudent` objects on success:
+The `getStudents` method returns an `NSArray` of `BBStudent` objects on success:

 ```objective-c